jonescompneurolab/hnn-tutorials/workshop-instructions/instructions.md

 # Cloning the HNN-Data Repository
-To follow along with the workshop, you'll need to clone the [hnn-data repository](https://github.com/jonescompneurolab/hnn-data) to your local machine / virtual environment.
+To follow along with the workshop, you'll need the [hnn-data repository](https://github.com/jonescompneurolab/hnn-data) on your local machine / virtual environment.

-To do so, launch a terminal and run the following command.
+You can download the file [here](https://github.com/jonescompneurolab/hnn-data/archive/refs/heads/main.zip) or you can run the following command to clone the repository.

 ```bash
 git clone https://github.com/jonescompneurolab/hnn-data.git
 ```

-If you already have the hnn-data repo on your machine, be sure to update it to include the latest changes
+If you already cloned the hnn-data repository on your machine, be sure to update it to include the latest changes.

 ```bash
 cd hnn-data